Sindhi nationalism

-Flag used by some Sindhi nationalists, depicting an axe in a hand.

 Sindhi nationalism (Sindhi:) is an ideology that claims that the Sindhis, an ethnolinguistic group native to the Pakistani province of Sindh, form a separate nation.
 After Bangladesh became independent in 1971, G.M.
-Syed gave a new direction to nationalism and founded the Jeay Sindh Mahaz in 1972 and presented the idea of Sindhudesh; a separate homeland for Sindhis.
+Syed gave a new direction to this nationalism, founding the Jeay Sindh Mahaz in 1972 and presenting the idea of Sindhudesh, a separate homeland for Sindhis.

+According to a 2009 report by the Pew Research Center, 55% of Sindhis in Pakistan identified themselves primarily as Pakistani, 28% identified first as Sindhi, and 16% viewed both identities equally.

+Background

 G.M.
-Syed is considered as the founder of modern Sindhi nationalism.
+Syed, a Sindhi is considered the founder of modern Sindhi nationalism.
 However, Sindhi nationalists stand divided upon the idea of a separate country or autonomy within Pakistan, ultimately resulting in the weakening of Sindhi nationalism.
-Sindhu Desh ji Dharti Todhe (To you, O land of Sindhu desh) is the Anthem of Sindhi nationalists.
+Sindhu Desh ji Dharti Todhe (To you, O land of Sindhu desh) is the anthem of Sindhi nationalists.

-According to a 2009 report by the Pew Research Center, 55% of Sindhis in Pakistan identified themselves primarily as Pakistani, 28% identified first as Sindhi, and 16% viewed both identities equally.